chee-zaram/alx-system_engineering-devops/README.md

 ---

-This is from sprint 1, and projects are as follows:
+Projects are as follows, and link to their repsepective project directories:

 ## Shell Basics